sXmpwn/MSI-B365M-Mortar-OpenCore/README.md

 # macOS 12, Monterey on the B365M Mortar
 ![About](https://user-images.githubusercontent.com/73723350/160298482-352045e2-09d6-4b0d-9504-7722e58323c0.png)

-Notes:
+## notes
 - use HfsPlus instead of OpenHfsPlus
 - create your own USB map with USBToolBox in Windows
 - -v can be removed after installation
-- GUI isn't provided
+- OpenCanopy GUI isn't provided
+- everything is set as per the Configuration.pdf by Acidanthera for Coffee Lake systems
 - config-iGPU.plist only works with the integrated Intel UHD 630
+- make your own SMBus SSDT (SBUS-MCHC) after install
 - OpenCore version is 0.7.9
 - no Wi-Fi & Bluetooth Kexts included such as OpenIntelWireless
 - the EFI is able to boot macOS 11 or 12

-My hardware used in this build:
+## hw used in this build

 CPU: Intel Core i5-8400